AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/hubspot-crm-modules.md

 ## Connect Adobe Workfront Fusion to HubSpot CRM

-For instructions about connecting your HubSpot CRM account to Workfront Fusion, see [Create a connection to Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)
+For instructions about connecting your HubSpot CRM account to Workfront Fusion, see [Create a connection to Adobe Workfront Fusion - Basic instructions](../../workfront-fusion/connections/connect-to-fusion-general.md)

 ## HubSpot CRM modules and their fields

 When you configure Hubspot CRM modules, Workfront Fusion displays the fields listed below.
 Along with these, additional Hubspot CRM fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).

 ![](assets/map-toggle-350x74.png)